-- Beautifying a main street or a park by planting and maintaining the site
+- Beautifying a main street or a park by planting and maintaining the site.

-- Working with children to plant flowers or bulbs around their schools or helping them plant butterfly gardens in a public area
+- Working with children to plant flowers or bulbs around their schools or helping them plant butterfly gardens in a public area.

-- Presenting programs to scouts, 4-H, and to School classes
+- Presenting programs to scouts, 4-H, and to school classes.

 Garden clubs provide stimulating and informative programs for their members on a wide range of topics such as:

-- Growing annuals, perennials, shrubs, trees, vegetables, houseplants, roses, chrysanthemums, cacti, succulents, hollies, broadleaved evergreens, needled evergreens and so on
+- Growing annuals, perennials, shrubs, trees, vegetables, houseplants, roses, chrysanthemums, cacti, succulents, hollies, broad-leaved evergreens, needled evergreens, and so on

-- Learn useful landscape ideas to incorporate in ones own yard
+- Learn useful landscape ideas to incorporate in one’s own yard

 - Study of birds, butterflies, helpful insects in the garden and learning which plants will attract them